hpc/hypnotoad/README.md

 hypnotoad
 =========
-A utility that aids in transporting user and priority information from one or more data sources to a scheduler on a cluster.
+A utility that aids in transporting user and priority information from one or more data sources to various applications on a cluster.

 Design Overview
 ---------------
-A user runs hypnotoad specifying a data model type and scheduler output type along with options specific to the data model and scheduler type.
+A user runs hypnotoad specifying a data model type and action output type along with options specific to the data model and action type.

 The data model is currently limited to ldap, but there's no reason why it couldn't be replaced or amended with a database server or another storage